arushibuilds/GHC26-Sponsors-Pages/README.md

 ## License

-The CC0 license applies only to this repository's original text, categorization, and compilation.
-It does not grant rights to third-party names, trademarks, websites, or other third-party content.
+The CC0 license applies only to content created by this repository's maintainer.
+Company names and trademarks remain the property of their respective owners.

 ## Finance, Insurance & Fintech